Lord Robert Baden Powell

 In addition, Scouting’s educational approach is characterized by the following:

-it adopts a holistic approach to a
+it adopts a holistic approach to a young person’s education;

 it seeks to achieve its educational purpose on the basis of an educational proposal;